For Immediate Release:

 Where: Outside Amazon headquarters, 2021 Seventh Ave., Seattle

-At the same time, outside Amazon headquarters, a “monkey” in prison garb chained to a large can of 365 by Whole Foods Market coconut milk will protest against the cruelty inherent in the Thai coconut industry while PETA supporters brandish giant photos of the tormented animals used to pick coconuts.
+At the same time, outside Amazon headquarters, a “monkey” in prison garb chained to a large can of coconut milk will protest against the cruelty inherent in the Thai coconut industry while PETA supporters brandish giant photos of the tormented animals used to pick coconuts.

 In Thailand’s coconut-picking industry, endangered pig-tailed macaques are often illegally snatched from their forest homes as babies.
 Handlers put metal collars and leashes on them and may even remove their canine teeth so they can’t defend themselves.
-PETA Asia’s investigative footage shows trainers striking them, dangling them by their necks, and whipping them.
+Several brands of coconut milk Whole Foods sells were named by industry workers as having sourced coconuts obtained by monkey labor.
+PETA Asia’s investigative footage shows trainers striking macaques, dangling them by their necks, and whipping them.
 Because the industry and the Thai government lie about their systemic reliance on forced monkey labor, it’s impossible to guarantee that any coconut milk from Thailand is free of it.

 “After three damning investigations, Whole Foods knows that abuse of vulnerable monkeys is rampant in the Thai coconut industry,” says PETA Executive Vice President Tracy Reiman.
 “PETA is calling on Whole Foods to sell coconut milk only from countries such as India, Indonesia, and the Philippines, where monkey labor isn’t used.”